ecwyne/course-manager/README.md

 # Considerations
 ### View Layer
-I chose to use [next.js](https://github.com/zeit/next.js) because it provides "automatic code splitting, routing, hot code reloading and universal (server-side and client-side) rendering".
+I chose to use [next.js](https://github.com/zeit/next.js) because it provides "automatic code splitting, routing, hot code reloading, and universal (server-side and client-side) rendering."
 These all make for faster iterations during development and dramatically faster time-to-interactive in production.

 ### API Layer
-I chose [Apollo Graphql](http://dev.apollodata.com/) [client](http://dev.apollodata.com/react/) and [server](http://dev.apollodata.com/tools/) because it integrates beautifully with React applications; allowing components to define their data requirements exactly to avoid underfetching and overfetching.
-Apollo provides an intelligent client that facilitates query batching, optimistic ui, subscriptions and caching.
+I chose [Apollo Graphql](http://dev.apollodata.com/) [client](http://dev.apollodata.com/react/) and [server](http://dev.apollodata.com/tools/) because it integrates beautifully with React applications, allowing components to define their data requirements exactly to avoid underfetching and overfetching.
+Apollo provides an intelligent client that facilitates query batching, optimistic ui, subscriptions, and caching.

 ApolloClient uses Redux under the hood to manage application state and I used [recompose](https://github.com/acdlite/recompose) to manage component state.
-Recompose makes it easy to write nearly all application code using [functional stateless components](https://facebook.github.io/react/docs/components-and-props.html#functional-and-class-components) which are faster, __more testable__ and easier to reason about.
+Recompose makes it easy to write nearly all application code using [functional stateless components](https://facebook.github.io/react/docs/components-and-props.html#functional-and-class-components) which are faster, __more testable__, and easier to reason about.

 ### Database Layer
-For this assignment I wanted a database that would not require `bradledford` to install any dependencies outside of what npm could offer.
-I also needed a querying language to search course descriptions (so a key-value store like redis wasn't a viable option)
+For this assignment I wanted a database that would not require `@bradledford` to install any dependencies outside of what npm could offer.
+I also needed a querying language to search course descriptions (so a key-value store like Redis wasn't a viable option.)

-I considered [nedb](https://github.com/louischatriot/nedb) (a mongo-like solution) and [sqlite3](https://github.com/mapbox/node-sqlite3) (a SQL-like solution).
+I considered [nedb](https://github.com/louischatriot/nedb) (a mongo-like solution) and [sqlite3](https://github.com/mapbox/node-sqlite3) (a SQL-like solution.)
 Both of them would have met my requirements technically.
 I ultimately chose to use sqlite3 because it sounds like most of Civitas' applications are running on SQL solutions today.

 If this application were to go to production at a large scale I would likely choose to store the course details in [Redis](https://redis.io/) and do all full-text searching in [Elasticsearch](https://www.elastic.co/products/elasticsearch).
-Both of these would be optimized for exactly what they are doing.
 Redis is designed for fast retrieval of values by key and Elasticsearch is designed for searching through text.

 ### Testing
 I chose [Jest](https://facebook.github.io/jest/) as the testing framework for this application.
 Other frameworks may have worked just as well in this particular case but I chose Jest for its ease of testing React components.
-I also used [Enzyme](http://airbnb.io/enzyme/) from airbnb for manipulating components during testing.
+I also used [Enzyme](http://airbnb.io/enzyme/) from Airbnb for manipulating components during testing.

 # Assignment Parameters
 Develop simple Node.js application which manages Course records